fredricrylander/angular-webstorage/README.md

    - Added the `length` method in order to fetch the number of items stored in a storage engine.
    - Added the `key` method in order to be able to fetch the name of the nth key in a storage engine.

+* v0.13.1
+   - Refactored some strings to var's in order to help minification.

 ## License
     The MIT License